How Common Are Golf Cart Accidents?

 Who Is Most Likely to Be Injured in a Golf Cart Accident?

-Because golf carts have become so popular in recent years and state regulations vary depending on local laws, many children are still allowed to operate golf carts and find themselves in accidents.
+Because golf carts have become so popular in recent years and state regulations vary depending on local laws, many children are still allowed to operate them and find themselves in accidents.
+Many states allow children to operate these vehicles by themselves as young as 14.
 Even children riding in carts can be thrown out or severely injured.

 Why Golf Carts Can Be Dangerous

-As stated before, golf carts lack many safety features commonly found in cars and other vehicles.
+As stated, golf carts lack many safety features commonly found in cars and other vehicles.
 But what makes them so dangerous to the driver or passengers?
 The short answer is the weight.

 12 Common Uses of Golf Carts

 While many expect golf carts only to be used for golf courses, they have many other uses.
-Here are 12 of the most common uses for golf carts you might not have known.
+Here are 12 common uses for golf carts.

 1. Personal Transportation